Camera phone: Experiments

-On June 11, 1997, Philippe Kahn instantly shared the first pictures from the maternity ward where his daughter Sophie was born.
+On June 11, 1997, technology executive Philippe Kahn shared the first pictures from the maternity ward where his daughter Sophie was born.
 In the hospital waiting room he devised a way to connect his laptop to his digital camera and to his cell phone for transmission to his home computer.
 This improvised system transmitted his pictures to more than 2,000 family, friends and associates around the world.
-Kahn's improvised connections augured the birth of instant visual communications.
-Kahn's cell phone transmission is the first known publicly shared picture via a cell phone.
-The Birth of the Camera Phone is a four minute short that reenacts the situation that Philippe Kahn was in.
+The Birth of the Camera Phone is a four-minute short that reenacts the situation that Philippe Kahn was in.

 Commercialization

 The first commercial camera phone was the Kyocera Visual Phone VP-210, released in Japan in May 1999.
 It was called a "mobile videophone" at the time, and had a 110,000-pixel front-facing camera.
 It stored up to 20 JPEG digital images, which could be sent over e-mail, or the phone could send up to two images per second over Japan's Personal Handy-phone System (PHS) cellular network.
 The Samsung SCH-V200, released in South Korea in June 2000, was also one of the first phones with a built-in camera.
 It had a TFT liquid-crystal display (LCD) and stored up to 20 digital photos at 350,000-pixel resolution.
 However, it could not send the resulting image over the telephone function, but required a computer connection to access photos.
 The first mass-market camera phone was the J-SH04, a Sharp J-Phone model sold in Japan in November 2000.
 It could instantly transmit pictures via cell phone telecommunication.

 Cameras on cell phones proved popular right from the start, as indicated by the J-Phone in Japan having had more than half of its subscribers using cell phone cameras in two years.
 The world soon followed.
 In 2003, more camera phones were sold worldwide than stand-alone digital cameras largely due to growth in Japan and Korea.
 In 2005, Nokia became the world's most sold digital camera brand.
 In 2006, half of the world's mobile phones had a built-in camera.
 In 2006, Thuraya released the first satellite phone with an integrated camera.
 The Thuraya SG-2520 was manufactured by Korean company APSI and ran Windows CE.
 In 2008, Nokia sold more camera phones than Kodak sold film-based simple cameras, thus becoming the biggest manufacturer of any kind of camera.
 In 2010, the worldwide number of camera phones totaled more than a billion.
 Since 2010, most mobile phones, even the cheapest ones, are being sold with a camera.
 High-end camera phones usually had a relatively good lens and high resolution.